Skip to content

 What's blocked without an explicit migration

-• Changing a column's type (other than widening, e.g. int → bigint)
+• Changing a column's type (other than widening, e.g. integer → bigint)

-• Removing a column referenced by another addon's ref columns
+• Removing a column referenced by another model's foreign keys

 • Removing a permission that's currently granted to users (data exists)